coding-nomadic/coding-nomadic/README.md

 👀 I’m interested in building modern java application development in the age of cloud and python for automation.

-🌱 I’m currently learning and exploring Kubernetes, Angular and Reactive Programming
+🌱 I’m currently learning and exploring Kubernetes, React JS and Reactive Programming

 💞️ I’m looking to collaborate on open source and personal projects for fun.